 An entity acquired by the Company provided health and dental care benefits to retired employees who met specified age and service requirements through a postretirement health and dental care plan in which both the acquired entity and the retirees shared the cost.
 The plan provided for substantially the same medical insurance coverage as for active employees until their death and was integrated with Medicare for those retirees aged 65 or older.
 In 2001, the plan's eligibility requirements were amended to curtail eligible benefit payments to only retired employees and active employees who had already met the then-applicable age and service requirements under the Plan.
 In 2003, retirees under age 65 began contributing to health coverage at the same cost-sharing level as that of active employees.
 Retirees ages 65 or older were offered new Medicare supplemental plans as alternatives to the plan historically offered.
 The cost sharing of medical coverage was standardized throughout the group of retirees aged 65 or older.
 In addition, to be consistent with the administration of the Company's dental plan for active employees, all retirees who continued dental coverage began paying the full monthly premium.
-The accrued liability included in other liabilities in the consolidated statements of financial condition related to this plan amounted to \$33 thousand and \$108 thousand as of December 31, 2021 and 2020, respectively.
-The postretirement expense for the plan that was included in salaries and employee benefits in the consolidated statements of income was not significant for the years ended December 31, 2021, 2020 and 2019.
-The plan is not funded.
+As of December 31, 2022, there was no accrued liability related to this plan.
+The accrued liability included in other liabilities in the consolidated statements of financial condition related to this plan amounted to \$33 thousand as of December 31, 2021.
+The postretirement expense for the plan that was included in salaries and employee benefits in the consolidated statements of income was not significant for the years ended December 31, 2022, 2021 and 2020.
+This plan is unfunded.